 Table 6: Valid inferred pairwise preferences.

 Intuitively, the valid inferred pairwise preferences are inversely related with the all inferred preferences.
 More restricted models result in higher preference inference, which in turn, translate into higher chance of cycles and less valid inferred preferences.
+The t-test of difference in means rejects the null hypothesis for WARP and Masatlioglu et al. while it fails to reject the null hypothesis for Lleras et al. with a p-value of 0.4835.
 The results show that Masatlioglu et al. has the highest percentage of valid inferred preferences which is as expected because it is the least restricted model.
 It shows an improvement of 13.81% relative to the simulation.
 However, WARP has the highest increment on the relative difference.
 It is an improvement relative to only 0.63% of the inferred preference in simulation because it is the most restricted model.
 This shows modest support to both Masatlioglu et al. and WARP.
 Lleras et al. does not do well in this category.
 The valid inferred preference is only 36.38%.
-Its validity and completeness are only marginally improved over the simulation of random behaviour.
+Its validity and completeness are only marginally improved over the simulation of random behaviour and in fact, is significantly indifferent.
 A plausible explanation is that Lleras et al. is more restrictive compared to Masatlioglu et al. as observed from higher percentage of all inferred pairwise preference (table 4).
 However, using the same criterion, WARP is the most restricted model but still perform better than Lleras et al. in both analyses and in the depth-of-cycles category.

 4.2.3 The length of the cycles